Wilsons-Navid/linear_regression_model/README.md

 ## Key Features

 ### Recession Risk Prediction:
-Our mobile app allows yout to predict recession possibility in any  african economies by using fatcors such as population, Employment, and human capital.
-It also gives possible expart led strategies to remediate the situation based on  the severity of the result of the prediction.
+Our mobile app allows the user to predict recession possibility in any  african economie by using factors such as population, Employment, and human capital.
+It also gives possible expert led strategies to remediate the situation based on  the severity of the result of the prediction.

 ## API endpoints:
 ### Deployed-endpoints: